Michael-Robson/CypressTest/README.md

 Reporter configraution and the base URL is set in `cypress.config.js`

+### Scripts We Can Run

+    yarn cypress:open - Opens the Cypress IDE yarn lint - Runs eslint check on all Cypress files yarn prettier:check - Reports on any formatting issues yarn format - Fixes any formatting issues yarn lint:fix - Fixes any linting issues yarn beforePR - Runs both lint and format fix jobs yarn allTestsChrome - Runs all the tests in headless chrome

 ### Dev Dependencies Used

 - [cypress](https://www.cypress.io/) - The test framework